How do I earn a micro-credential through NKU?

 Things to keep in mind:

-All students must first APPLY FOR and be ADMITTED TO a certificate or master's degree program before any micro-credential courses can be counted toward it.
-Students must meet all admissions requirements set by the specific certificate or master’s program, which may exceed the admission requirements for the micro-credential.
+All students must first APPLY FOR and be ADMITTED TO a certificate, bachelor's or master's degree program before any micro-credential courses can be counted toward it.
+Students must meet all admissions requirements set by the specific program, which may exceed the admission requirements for the micro-credential.
 Review the admissions information for your program of choice before applying.

-For micro-credential credits to count toward a certificate or master’s degree, those credits must be fewer than eight (8) years old at the time of the graduation from the certificate or master’s degree program.
+For micro-credential credits to count toward any certificate or degree, those credits must be fewer than eight (8) years old at the time of the graduation from the certificate or degree program.

 Transfer credits from another institution cannot be applied in addition to the micro-credential credits.

-Students earning micro-credentials should be sure to apply for and be admitted into the relevant certificate or master’s degree BEFORE they register for additional credit hours in a specific area.
+Students earning graduate or undergraduate micro-credentials should be sure to apply for and be admitted into the relevant certificate or degree BEFORE they register for additional credit hours in a specific area.
 Students are welcome to earn as many micro-credentials as they like with their non-degree status; however, only 9 credits of those courses will ever be permitted to count toward a certificate or master’s program.

 If I have already taken the courses for a micro-credential, may I apply them toward a micro-credential now?